-All obligations must occur on or between the beginning and ending dates of the grant project.
-This period of time is known as the period of performance.
+All financial obligations must occur during the period of performance.
+Period of performance means the total estimated time interval between the start of an initial Federal award when the Academy is permitted to carry out the work authorized by the grant and the planned end date.
+The period of performance may include one or more funded portions or budget periods.
 The period of performance is dictated by statute and will be indicated in the grant award notification ("GAN").
 As a general rule, State-administered Federal funds are available for obligation within the year that Congress appropriates the funds for.
 However, given the unique nature of educational institutions, for many Federal education grants, the period of performance is twenty-seven (27) months.
 This maximum period includes a fifteen (15) month period of initial availability, plus a twelve (12) month period for carryover.
 For direct grants, the period of performance is generally identified in the GAN.

-In the case of a State-administered grant, obligations under a grant may not be made until the grant funding period begins or all necessary materials are submitted to the granting agency, whichever is later.
-In the case of a direct grant, obligations may begin when the grant is, unless an agreement exists with MDE or the pass-through entity to reimburse for pre-approval expenses.
+In the case of a State-administered grant, financial obligations under a grant may not be made until the application is approved or is in substantially approvable form, whichever is later.
+In the case of a direct grant, a grantee may use grant funds only for obligations it makes during the grant period, unless an agreement exists with the awarding agency or the pass-through entity (e.g., MDE) to reimburse for preapproval expenses.